-Further, such repentance does not stop short at the limited viewpoint of our chapter on the possibility of ethics.
-For as intellect rises to knowledge of God, the will is called to love of God, and then evil is revealed to be not merely a human wrong but also sin, revolt against God, an abuse of his goodness and love, a pragmatic calumny that hides from oneself and from others the absolute goodness and perfect love that through the universe and through men expresses itself to men.
-So repentance becomes source.
+Further, such repentence does not stop short at the limited viewpoint of our chapter on the the possibility of ethics.
+For as intellect rises to knowledge of God, the will is called to love of God, and then evil is revealed to be not merely a human wrong but also sin, a revolt against God, an abuse of his goodness and love, a pragmatic calumny that hides from oneself and from others the absolute goodness and perfect love that through the universe and through men expresses itself to men.
+So repentence becomes sorrow.
 A relation between stages in one's living is transformed into a personal relation to the one loved above all and in all.